 As global temperatures rise, this work is my response to the unprecedented increase in the extremity of wildfires around the world.
-Since the start of 2020 I have travelled to Australia, Greece, Canada and the USA to document the aftermath of fires that had destroyed homes, killed numerous people and burnt millions acres of land.
+Since 2018 I have travelled to California, Australia, Greece, Canada and Colorado to document the aftermath of fires that had destroyed homes, killed numerous people and burnt millions of acres of land.
 All these areas had experienced some of their highest temperatures ever recorded, precipitating these infernos.
-One of my subjects described fleeing from “a fire-breathing monster, spitting flames everywhere”.
+One of my subjects described fleeing from a “fire-breathing monster, spitting flames everywhere”.

-I choose not to document the burning flames, but rather to seek out their aftermath, the traces left behind on lives and landscapes.
+I choose not to document the burning fires, but rather to seek out their aftermath, the traces left behind on lives and landscapes.

 Rhonda Rossbach, Derek Briemand and Autumn Briemand